Mixed Breeds

 The Havamalt is a mild-mannered sweetheart with a love of routine and comfort.
 They are naturally shy with new people, but once they warm up, their affectionate nature takes over.

-Because they are small and sensitive, they are not the best fit for households with young kids who play rough.
+Because they are small and sensitive, they are not the best fit for households with young kids who play roughly.
 Instead, they thrive in quieter homes where cuddles and calm are the norm.

-Smart and eager to please, the Havamalt enjoys learning tricks and being the center of your attention.
+Smart and eager to please, the Havamalt enjoys learning tricks and being the center of your attention, which they inherit from their Havanese lineage.
 Bonus: they usually look like a plush toy while doing it.

 5. Lhatese (Lhasa Apso x Maltese)